iarichter/malleus-obliviorum/docs/projects/snowJira.md

             * Create Project Board with new filter
     * Notifications:
         * To end user with link to their new Project
-        * To IT team notifiying them of another succesful run
+        * To IT team notifying them of another successful run